oa1222001/Node_E-Commerce/README.md

 ## Contact

-If you have any questions, suggestions, or feedback regarding Instapound Application, please feel free to reach out:
+If you have any questions, suggestions, or feedback regarding the app, please feel free to reach out:

 - Omar Allam: [Email](mailto:oa1222001@gmail.com), [GitHub](https://github.com/oa1222001)